AGNR Prospective Students

 Maryland Day is a large event to celebrate all of the wonderful activities, research, and learning going on at UMD and within the State of Maryland.
 To the College of Agriculture and Natural Resources, Maryland Day is commonly referred to as "Ag Day".

 This is a great place to have fun, learn more about agricultural systems in Maryland, and see how students are contributing to more sustainable agricultural practices.
-Find out more information about this year's Ag Day.
+Find out more information about Ag Day events and traditions.

 Annual Ag-tober Family Weekend